Stub Apocalypse - The Death of the Live Show

 Death - Perpetual Personal Decadence

-What is all comes down to is the decision for us as consumers to either continue to accept it, or boycott this greedy, capitalistic behavior.
+What it all comes down to is the decision for us as consumers to either continue to accept it, or boycott this greedy, capitalistic behavior.
 What StubHub harbors should be illegal and is a huge detriment to the experience for many people out there who just want to see a live show.
 Not to mention the fact that if they don't actually sell back the same tickets they purchased, bands will end up playing empty sold-out shows, which I personally would not want to do in their position.
-Allowing this type of capitalistic behavior only leads to arbitrary charges to everyday life.
-I wouldn't be surprised if we'll have to buy our food at auctions some day.
+Allowing this type of capitalistic behavior only leads to arbitrary charges in everyday life.
+I wouldn't be surprised if we'll have to buy our food at auctions someday.

 I don't mean for this article to be a call to arms; it's really just an article of bitching about first-world problems.
 Still, if we buy tickets from places like StubHub, if we accept the arbitrary rules, and if we accept the fees, the music parasites responsible will only perpetuate the problem as they continue to suck the blood out of their hosts.
 They'll be perfectly content to kill off the live show and bathe in their pools of money.